THE WASTELANDS

 REVIEW

-‘Van Heek’s large scale photographs – the biggest a staggeringly otherworldly nine by three meters – capture the distintive low profiles of a salt marsh, high-contrast black and white casting the lips and hags into stark relief, with distant sea meeting clouds in shades of white and grey.
-Each photograph is absolutely allive with thousands of bubbles that drift and scatter, spheres of light and scales.
+‘Van Heek’s large scale photographs – the biggest a staggeringly otherworldly nine by three meters – capture the distinctive low profiles of a salt marsh, high-contrast black and white casting the lips and hags into stark relief, with distant sea meeting clouds in shades of white and grey.
+Each photograph is absolutely alive with thousands of bubbles that drift and scatter, spheres of light and scales.
 They bring levity and playfulness and a magical, mystical quality to every image, asking the viewer to see the salt marsh with curiosity and wonder.
 But they also give physical form to the tons of sequestered carbon leached from the silt as marshes erode, suggesting a sadder, colder destination – for both the marshes and ourselves – to be underwater, marsh and man alike, claimed by rising seas while the last of our oxygen is parsed from our lungs.
 Van Heek drowns us in these moments, holding us beneath the surface, obliging us to to connect the fate of the marshes to our own’.

 by Simon Sylvester, Corridor 8. (full review; https://corridor8.co.uk/article/deluge-oscar-van-heek-linde-ex-and-dana-olarescu/)